mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 To start a new Python session in a Jupyter notebook:

 ```
-$ cd course-files/python
+$ cd bioinfo-python
 $ jupyter notebook
 ```

 This typically brings up your default web browser and opens the Jupyter home screen.
 Select **_New->Python 3_**.
-Name this session `03-starting-wtih-data`.
+Name this session `03-pandas`.

 Note that you can also start a Jupyter notebook from the Anaconda Navigator launch screen.
-This will likely open the notebook in your home directory and you can then navigate through your file system to get to the `course-files/python` directory.
+This will likely open the notebook in your home directory and you can then navigate through your file system to get to the `bioinfo-python` directory.

-Alternatively, you can start a Spyder instance and navigate to the `course-files/python` directory from the console using Unix commands.
+Alternatively, you can start a Spyder instance and navigate to the `bioinfo-python` directory from the console using Unix commands.